ggorondi/neuroanatomia_analisis/README.md

 # neuroanatomia_analisis
-simple data analysis for neuroscience.
+Simple data analysis for 'Neuroscience' course in University.